-The 8 best images, memes, videos, and more to emerge from the great digital playground — from unflattering photos of Beyoncé to the worst lie ever caught on camera
+The best memes, videos, and gifs to emerge from the great digital playground — from the return of Marilyn Hagerty to the most convincing case for gay marriage yet

 Other stories from this section:

 - Why it's time to kill the online password

 - iHeist: How thieves stole $1.5 million worth of iPad Minis from JFK airport

 - Breakthrough: Self-healing electronic skin that's sensitive to the touch